dciabrin/ngdevkit-toolchain/README.md

 ## Build instruction

-ngdevkit-toolchain is meant to be consumed by the main [ngdevkit](ngdevkit) repository.
+ngdevkit-toolchain is meant to be consumed by the main [ngdevkit][ngdevkit] repository.
 Please refer to this repository for build instruction.